Xero-Zero/0x94TR/README.md

 0x94TR Scanner Burp Suite Extension

-Operating mechanism and Features
-Operating mechanism: Operations occur on a direct query without any parameter target input..
+Operations occur on a direct query without any parameter target input..

 Potential security weaknesses are reflected on The Burp screen, It has a payload list in itself, finds vulnerabilities by doing bruteforce..